SujalS123/langchainP5_AI-DATA-ANALYST/README.md

 # AI Data Analyst

 This project implements an AI Data Analyst backend using FastAPI, LangChain, and MongoDB Atlas.
-It allows users to upload CSV files, authenticate, and then ask natural language queries about their data.
+It allows users to upload CSV files and ask natural language queries about their data.
 The AI agent uses PandasTool for data manipulation and ChartTool for generating visualizations.

 ## Features

-*
 * **CSV Uploads:** Users can upload CSV files, which are stored in MongoDB Atlas GridFS.
 * **Natural Language Queries:** Users can ask questions about their uploaded datasets using natural language.
-* **AI-Powered Analysis:** A LangChain agent with Gemini (or OpenAI) interprets queries, uses PandasTool for data operations, and optionally ChartTool for visualizations.
+* **AI-Powered Analysis:** A LangChain agent with Gemini interprets queries and uses PandasTool for data operations.
-* **Structured Responses:** Returns structured JSON with textual insights, step-by-step reasoning, and base64 encoded chart images.
+* **Structured Responses:** Returns structured JSON with textual insights and analysis results.
 * **Scalable Backend:** Built with FastAPI for high performance and asynchronous operations.
-* **MongoDB Atlas:** Utilizes MongoDB for user management and GridFS for efficient file storage.
+* **MongoDB Atlas:** Utilizes MongoDB for dataset storage and GridFS for efficient file storage.

 ## Project Structure